vS-Graphs: Tightly Coupling Visual SLAM and 3D Scene Graphs Exploiting Hierarchical Scene Understanding: Proposed Method

-In the baseline, the \textit{Atlas} map manager serves as the core of the multi-map management procedure, maintaining mapped instances and their associations in an active map, while also supporting operations such as map merging.
-In vS-Graphs, we extend this core to additionally store higher-level semantic entities, including building components and structural elements, enriching the map representation storage and retrieval beyond purely geometric information.
-Furthermore, the \textit{Loop Closure Detection} checks for revisited locations and triggers \textit{Global Bundle Adjustment} for optimization and map merging when a loop is detected.
-While the loop closure mechanism remains fundamentally geometric, the inclusion of environment-driven entities enables the system to verify and refine loop candidates.
-During loop closure and global optimization, redundant building components and structural elements detected across overlapping KeyFrames are automatically merged and their associations updated, ensuring a consistent map representation.
-Although the \textit{semantic loop closure} module provides an additional consistency check that complements geometric matching, a fully semantic-driven loop closure triggered solely by the association of the detected building components and structural elements is an area for future investigation.
+At baseline, \textit{Atlas} is the core of the multi-map management, maintaining mapped instances and their associations and supporting operations such as map merging.
+In vS-Graphs, we extend the module to store building components and structural elements, enriching map storage and retrieval beyond purely geometric information.
+Furthermore, the \textit{Loop Closure Detection} checks for revisited locations and triggers \textit{Global Bundle Adjustment} to optimize and merge the map upon detection of a loop.
+While it remains fundamentally geometric, the inclusion of environment-driven entities enables the system to verify and refine loop candidates.
+During global optimization, redundant building components and structural elements detected across overlapping KeyFrames are merged and re-optimized within the graph, with their associations updated to ensure map consistency.
+Although \textit{semantic loop closure} provides complementary validation, fully semantic-driven loop closure remains an area for future investigation.